about

 accupressure

-Many people require “deep” pressure for tight spots to feel better.
-My acupressure treatment is informed by both Marma Therapy (Ayurvedic, Indian massage) and Trigger Point Therapy.
-By working both deeply and precisely, we can work to untie the deepest of knots, and restore the body’s healthy flow of energy.
+Many people need deep, focused pressure to truly release tight, stubborn areas.
+My approach to acupressure draws from both Marma Therapy (an Ayurvedic tradition) and Trigger Point Therapy.
+By working deeply and precisely, we can begin to unravel even the most persistent knots—restoring the body’s natural flow of energy and easing long-held tension.

 scar release and reduction